Phone: (301) 796-2501

 The DAM staff evaluates interactions of ultrasound with tissue and the implications of these interactions on the safety and effectiveness of devices.
 In support of their evaluations, they also develop new measurement methods for ultrasound-tissue interactions.
 Division staff also evaluates the performance of intravascular devices, tissue-device interactions, and emerging technologies in vivo using interventional radiology.

-Technical disciplines of the DSFM staff include mechanical engineering, materials science, biomedical engineering, general engineering, medicine, biology, and physics.
+The technical disciplines of the DAM staff include mechanical engineering, materials science, biomedical engineering, general engineering, medical radiology, and physics.